Amor Prohibido (song): Background and production

 Selena wanted to write and record a song based on the story of her grandparents, who fell in love despite their different social classes.
 The singer was inspired by love letters written by her grandmother who wrote about her experiences as a maid to a wealthy family and her infatuation with their son.
 Her grandmother was forbidden to formulate a relationship with him because of her social class and described it as a "forbidden love".
-The singer suggested the idea to her brother and music producer A. B. Quintanilla, who began co-writing the track with her and Selena y Los Dinos backup vocalist Pete Astudillo.
+The singer suggested the idea to her brother and music producer A.B.
+Quintanilla, who began co-writing the track with her and Selena y Los Dinos backup vocalist Pete Astudillo.
 "Amor Prohibido" was recorded at a studio in San Antonio, Texas.
 Selena's husband, Chris Pérez wrote in his 2012 memoir that during its recording session "there was a noticeable difference between her voice on ["Amor Prohibido"] and [the songs on] Entre a Mi Mundo (1992), especially.
 I can't say that it was an improvement, exactly, because I always thought that Selena's voice sounded incredible.
 It's just that her voice was richer and more mature than before, and her singing was more emotional and powerful as a result."

 While recording the song, Selena ad-libbed "oh baby" after the track's refrain; her brother believed that the recording would "not have been the same if she had not added [that part]."
 A.B. said in a 2002 interview that he wanted "Bidi Bidi Bom Bom" to be the leadoff single, but Selena and EMI Latin insisted on "Amor Prohibido".
 The single was released on April 13, 1994, in the United States and Mexico.

 Composition

 Instrumentation

-"Amor Prohibido" is a Spanish-language Tejano cumbia dance-pop song.
+"Amor Prohibido" is a Spanish-language Tejano cumbia and tecnocumbia dance-pop song.
 According to Mario Tarradell of The Dallas Morning News, it is a "synthesizer-heavy cumbia piece that's so catchy it's sinful".
 Tarradell called the recording "Tejano-like" and a "pop-styled opus".
 A Daily Democrat article said that "Amor Prohibido" had a mixture of sounds which included a modernized version of cumbia music with guitars, accordions, bass guitar, flutes, drums, and other percussion.
 Billboard singles editor Paul Verna called the song a "spunky cumbia", and John Lannert, also from Billboard, called it "peppy".
 Written in common time in the key of E minor, its tempo moves at a moderate 90 beats per minute and it features a descending keyboard hook.
 In a San Antonio Current interview, A.B. said that he added a cencerro which, he believed, attracted Cubans and Puerto Ricans to Selena's music.
 According to Quintanilla, his salsa-style cencerro was not "coincidental"; he believed that by incorporating it into "Amor Prohibido" and the singer's repertoire she "went from selling 25,000-50,000 to more than 500,000 [copies of her albums]".